 - Monitoring Inventory Levels: Regularly track and adjust safety stock levels based on demand and lead time variability.

-- Using Inventory Management Software: Leveraging real-time data and analytics tools can automate safety stock calculations and improve decision-making.
+- Using Cloud Inventory Management Software: Leveraging real-time data and analytics tools can automate safety stock calculations and improve decision-making.

 - Trend Identification: Identifying patterns in demand and lead time through regular reviews allows for timely adjustments to safety stock levels.